frederic-perez/AmE-dictionary/data/dictionary.md

 __volatile__ _adj_ :four::mega: /VAH-luh-tul/ /VOL-uh-tuhl/tyl/ __1__ Fluctuating widely and unpredictably. __2__ Evaporating easily. __3__ Explosive. __4__ Capable of flying.
 __volcano__ _n_ :mega::two::hammer:
 __vole__ _n_ :two: A small animal similar to a mouse but with a short tail. _Syn_ field mouse _Water voles._
-__volition__ _n_ :five: /voh-LISH-un/ Volition is a formal word that means “the power of choosing or determining.”
-Usually, though not always, _volition_ follows _own_, as in “left the company of her own volition.” _Every choice I made was of my own volition and not subject to outside influence._
+__volition__ _n_ :six: /voh-LISH-un/ Volition is a formal word that means “the power of choosing or determining.”
+Usually, though not always, _volition_ follows _own_, as in “left the company of her own volition.”
+The act or an instance of making a conscious choice or decision. _Syn_ willing _Every choice I made was of my own volition and not subject to outside influence._
 __volley__ _n_ :two::hammer: _A volley of invective._
 __voltage__ _n_ :two::mega::hammer:
 __voltron__